ychunhui/refarch-cognitive-analytics/README.md

 # Customer analysis with cognitive and analytics in hybrid cloud

+This project is part of the 'IBM Hybrid Analytics and Big Data Architecture' reference architecture implementation, available at https://github.com/ibm-cloud-architecture/refarch-analytics.

 The goal of this implementation is to deliver a reference implementation for data management and service integration to consume structured and unstructured data to assess customer attrition.

 Modern applications are leveraging a set of capabilities to do a better assessment of customer characteristics and deliver best actions or recommendations.
 The technologies involved, include artificial intelligence, data governance, ingestion, enrichment, storage, analysis, machine learning, unstructured data classifications, natural language understanding, tone analysis, and hybrid integration....

-Update 02/19/18: The solution is not a lab or complete end to end tutorial...yet...
+Update 07/19/18: The solution is not a lab or complete end to end tutorial...yet...

 ## Target audience
 * IT Architects who want to understand the components involved and the architecture constraints and design considerations